apache/logging-log4j2/log4j-jul/src/site/markdown/index.md

 In a webapp on Tomcat (and maybe other servers, too), you may simply create a `WEB-INF/classes/logging.properties` file with above content.
-The bridge and the log levels defined in this file are only valid for your webapp and does NOT have any impact on the other webapps on the same Tomcat instance.
+The bridge and the log levels defined in this file are only valid for your webapp and do NOT have any impact on the other webapps on the same Tomcat instance.

 Alternatively you may call `Log4jBridgeHandler.install()` inside your webapps initialization, e.g. inside `ServletContextListener` static-class-init. or `contextInitialized()`.